s-jiang/project-3-understanding-user-behavior/.ipynb_checkpoints/proj3_report-checkpoint.md

 ```
 (For the above output, I removed the middle 20 rows to save space)

-We can use the arrow keys to navigate the table and use `:q` to exit the table view
+Since the rows are long, we can use the keyboard arrow keys to navigate the table and use `:q` to exit the table view

 Here, I recreated the first two rows of `select * from sword_purchases;` to show what the rows of the table sword_purchases looks like: